-To begin, preheat the oven to 375 degrees F.
+Preheat the oven to 375 degrees F.

-Sprinkle the chicken breasts with 1 tablespoon of the olive oil.
+Coat the chicken breasts with 1 tablespoon of the olive oil.

-Heat the remaining 1 tablespoon of olive oil in a large pot over medium-high heat.
-Add in the onions, red and green bell peppers, and garlic.
+Heat the remaining 1 tablespoon of olive oil in a large pot over medium-high heat on the stovetop.

 Pour in the chicken broth, hot water, and tomato paste.
 Stir to combine and bring to a boil.

-Reduce the heat to low.
 Add in the drained black beans.